-Creating an incentive prize to speed the development of a plant-based chicken product that matches chicken on all measures
+Creating an incentive “XPRIZE” to speed the development of a plant-based chicken product that matches chicken on all measures

-We are doing the groundwork to create an incentive prize program whose purpose is to remove obstacles to a plant-based chicken that matches chicken on taste, color, texture and mouthfeel, and can be scaled and commercialized as quickly as possible.
+We are working with the XPRIZE Foundation and doing the groundwork to create an incentive prize program whose purpose is to remove obstacles to a plant-based chicken that matches chicken in its most commonly consumed forms on taste, color, texture and mouthfeel, and can be scaled and commercialized as quickly as possible.

 What research is needed to speed to market plant-based meat/dairy/fish/egg analogues that match aniMal products across all measures, and make them widely available to consumers?

 We are examining this across many levels, from researching in what form products (such as species of fish or eggs) are in when they reach consumers to understand what type of analogue is needed, to looking at where research into unexplored protein sources and new production methods are needed, to what can be done to increase existing product accessibility by consumers in grocery and food service.

 Given the High percentage of Animals affected by the current and fast growing demand for meat in china and INdia, why is relatively little money and effort being directed there?

 We are closely examining what entrepreneurship and advocacy is possible in China and India and where it makes sense for significantly more effort/funds to be placed there.
 One project we are discussing is directing efforts towards Chinese and Indian students in the US, so they return home as future entrepreneurs and leaders who are working to remove animals from the human food system.

 Are existing plant-based chicken and burger products generally acceptable to meat-eaters and flexitarians or is more research needed to create more acceptable products?